rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

   case `rustc_query_system::query::job::deadlock()` will be called to detect and remove the deadlock and then return cycle error as the query result.

-Parallel query still has a lot of work to do, most of which are related to the previous `Data Structures` and `Parallel Iterators`.
+Parallel query still has a lot of work to do, most of which is related to the previous `Data Structures` and `Parallel Iterators`.
 See [this tracking issue][tracking].

 ## Rustdoc